Paradise Missionary Baptist Church (Atlanta, Ga.) records

 Biographical / Historical

-Paradise Missionary Baptist Church was developed from a community Sunday school created by Dinah Watts Pace in the Atlanta neighborhood of Summerhill in 1865.
-In 1870 the church was officially formed and named Pleasant Grove Baptist (which was located on Grove Street) under the leadership of Reverend Robert Epps who resigned in 1875.
-Epps' successor Reverend C.O.
-Jones helped to grow the church's membership and the congregation was forced to move to a larger location on Reed Street.
+Paradise Missionary Baptist Church developed from a community Sunday school created by Dinah Watts Pace in the Atlanta neighborhood of Summerhill in 1865.
+In 1870, the church was officially formed and named Pleasant Grove Baptist (located on Grove Street) under the leadership of Rev. Robert Epps, who resigned in 1875.
+Rev. Epps' successor, Rev. C.O.
+Jones, helped to grow the church's membership, and the congregation moved to a larger location on Reed Street.

-Paradise Missionary Baptist Church currently stands in Bankhead, at 1711 Donald L. Hollowell Pkwy.
-Reverend, Dr. Charles A. Harper leads the congregation.
+Paradise currently stands in Atlanta's Bankhead neighborhood at 1711 Donald L. Hollowell Parkway.

 Extent